edcourtney74/Word-Guess-Game/README.md

 # Word-Guess-Game
-Game where the player has to try and guess the word
+In this game, the user tries to guess the word before running out of attempts.